In this article on dementia clocks, we will explain

 Those in the earlier stages of dementia may still be able to read a clock face, but need one that is clearly marked with all the numbers, as well as the day, month, and year.

-Digital calendar day and date clocks could therefore be useful as they clearly show whether it is am or pm (or operate on a 24-hour clock mode) as well as the date, month and year.
+A digital calendar day date clock could therefore be useful as they clearly show whether it is am or pm (or operate on a 24-hour clock mode) as well as the time and date, month and year.
+Some also have a digital alarm clock to help ensure that any medication is taken.

 Day and night clocks may be suitable for people in the early stages of dementia.
 By recognising when it is day and night it may encourage patients who tend to wake up and wander around in the night to stay in bed and go back to sleep.